California wildfires some of largest in state history

 The ferocity of the fires was astonishing so early in the fire season, which historically has seen the largest and deadliest blazes when dry gusts blow in the fall.

-But the death toll already had reached at least six since the majority of blazes started less than a week ago.
+The death toll already reached at least six since the majority of blazes started less than a week ago.
 Five deaths involved fires burning in wine country north of San Francisco.
-The other death was a helicopter pilot who crashed while dropping water on a blaze in Fresno County.
+The other death was a helicopter pilot who crashed dropping water on a blaze in Fresno County.

 Henry Wofford, spokesman for the Napa County Sheriff’s Office, said three of the bodies were found Thursday in a burned home.
 The area was under an evacuation order due to “very, very heavy” fire that he said burned multiple homes.
 He said authorities are trying to determine the identities.